Harley says that they’ve “really changed the Harley Davidson 883 inner workings.”

 The Sportster platform wasn’t really designed for 2-up riding.
 Yes, you can do it, but it’s just not the best bike for that purpose.

-At the end of the day, it gives you a damn fine excuse to get rid of pesky would-be-passengers….its a damn Sportster!
+At the end of the day, it gives you a damn fine excuse to get rid of pesky would-be-passengers…. it is a damn Sportster!
 And – In all fairness, most bikes when new are sold to look good, not for practicality.
 There is also an arsenal of aftermarket seats to accommodate any whining.

-The great handling of the two Sportsters owes a lot to the suspension and Harley have made changes in this area too.
+The swift handling of the two Sportsters owes a lot to the suspension and Harley have made changes in this area too.
 The rear tyre has been widened from 130mm to 150mm and a new 25% stiffer chassis has been designed around it.
-The frame and swingarm have been strengthened as well and now the 1200 also sits lower.
+The frame and swingarm have been strengthened as well, and now the 1200 also sits lower.

 A new braking system features single disc front and rear for both 883 and 1200.